 The Western Red Kangaroo is another of the iconic animals of Australia.
 Although they are numerous, they often hang around in very rural areas, making them trickier to see.

-The best spot we found (and one of the best wildlife experiences we've had in Australia) was on Heirisson Island in the middle of Perth.
+We found that the best place to see wild western red kangaroos (and one of the best wildlife experiences we've had in Australia) is on Heirisson Island in the middle of Perth.
 Not far from the CBD, a few Kangaroos have settled on an island and are pretty welcoming to visitors.
 The roos there aren't afraid of people and will happily strike a pose!